-As part of our business strategy, we continue to actively source, rigorously evaluate and in-license selected therapeutic candidates.
-We establish and maintain close relationships with research institutes, academic institutions and biotechnology companies in Israel, including, in some instances, a formal right of first offer for therapeutic compounds in their portfolios.
-More recently, we have extended our sourcing activities to other countries.
+As part of our business strategy, we continuously source, evaluate and in-license therapeutic candidates.
+We establish and maintain close relationships with research institutes, academic institutions and biotechnology companies in Israel and, more recently, in other countries to identify and in-license therapeutic candidates.
 Before in-licensing, each therapeutic candidate must pass through our thorough screening process.
+We evaluate each compound's potential for success by looking at the candidate's efficacy, safety profile, total estimated development costs, technological novelty, patent status, market need and approvability, among other information.
 Our Scientific Advisory Board and disease-specific third-party advisors are active in evaluating each therapeutic candidate.
 Our approach is consistent with our objective of proceeding only with therapeutic candidates that we believe exhibit a relatively high probability of therapeutic and commercial success.
-To date, we have screened over 2,000 compounds, presented more than 70 candidates to our Scientific Advisory Board for consideration, initiated development of 43 therapeutic candidates and terminated 31 feasibility programs.
+To date, we estimate we have evaluated over 1,500 compounds, and we have presented more than 60 candidates to our Scientific Advisory Board for consideration, initiated development of 41 therapeutic candidates and terminated 25 feasibility programs.

 When possible, we make use of third-party funding to develop early-stage therapeutic candidates.
 In January 2005, we entered into an agreement with the OCS to operate a biotechnology incubator.
-We develop certain of our in-licensed candidates with financial assistance from the OCS and have received funding of approximately \$14.7 million as of March 31, 2013 in the framework of the incubator.
-We have also received \$6.1 million in funding from the OCS outside of the incubator agreement as of March 31, 2013.
-We are not required to repay funding received for terminated projects.
-Of our 12 current development projects, four have been approved to be funded through the OCS: BL-1021, BL-1040, BL-5040, and BL-7040.
-Other than BL-7040, all of these projects were funded through our incubator.
-In addition, in January 2007 we entered into an agreement with one of our existing shareholders, Pan Atlantic Bank and Trust Limited, or Pan Atlantic, pursuant to which Pan Atlantic provided us with grants in the aggregate amount of \$5.0 million to be used in connection with the in-licensing and development of early development stage therapeutic candidates.
+We develop certain of our in-licensed candidates with financial assistance from the OCS and have received approximately \$13.5 million as of December 31, 2011 in the form of loans that are forgiven unless a project reaches commercialization.
+We have also received \$5.7 million in grants from the OCS outside of the incubator agreement as of December 31, 2011.
+We are not required to repay grants for terminated projects.
+Of our 16 current development projects, seven have been or are approved to be funded through the OCS: BL-1020, BL-1021, BL-1040, BL-5040, BL-6030/1, BL-7020 and BL-7050.
+Other than BL-1020, all of these projects were also funded or are approved to be funded through our incubator.
+In addition, in January 2007 we entered into an agreement with one of our existing shareholders, Pan Atlantic Bank and Trust Limited, or Pan Atlantic, pursuant to which Pan Atlantic committed to provide us with grants of up to \$5.0 million to be used in connection with the in-licensing and development of early development stage therapeutic candidates.